• Skip to primary navigation

 • Taro/Yam – The star vegetable.
 Look for firm, heavy taro with no soft spots.
 Its unique, slightly nutty flavor and fluffy texture after steaming are irreplaceable.
 Standard taro can be used, but the specific “fragrant taro” variety is preferred for its superior texture.

 • Pre-fried Pork Belly – This is the essential prepped component.
 The pork belly is first boiled, then deep-fried to create a blistered, golden skin that helps it absorb the sauce and become tender during steaming.
-You can often find this pre-made at Asian butcher shops, or follow a separate guide to prepare it yourself.
+You can often find this pre-made at Asian butcher shops, or follow a my guide to prepare it yourself.

 • Light Soy Sauce – This provides the primary savory base and saltiness for the sauce.
 A good quality soy sauce makes a difference here.